 Common sewer issues addressed through sewer repair include:

-- Sewer gas odor.
 When air is allowed into the sanitary sewer system anywhere other than the vent stacks, sewer odors may travel back into the home.
 When you detect this distinct smell, it is a sure sign of problems with your sewer pipes.

-When sudden, severe sewer line issues arise, Central Indiana homeowners need a trusted plumbing contractor on speed dial.
+When sudden, severe sewer line issues arise, Central Indiana homeowners need a trusted plumbing business on speed dial.
 Knowledgeable plumbers are able to accurately diagnose problems within sewer lines and perform appropriate sewer line repairs quickly.
 Emergency sewer line repair services restore proper drainage in your home and allow your sewer line to function as it is meant to.
 When facing a sewer line emergency, Mr. Plumber is always available to help you.

-Central Indiana homeowners can use Bio Clean to help maintain home sewer lines.
+Central Indiana homeowners can use Bio-Clean to help maintain home sewer lines.
 This product does not use harsh chemicals.
 Instead, natural bacteria and enzymes are used to break down organic matter existing in the pipes.
-Bio Clean assists with the breakdown of hair, soap scum, food, paper, and other matter commonly found inside sewer pipes.
+Bio-Clean assists with the breakdown of hair, soap scum, food, paper, and other matter commonly found inside sewer pipes.

 When moving forward with sewer replacement, trenching or trenchless methods may be available.
 Our plumbers take time to discuss the two options with you and share the method we feel is most appropriate for your home.
 Trenchless technology is often preferred amongst plumbers and homeowners alike, as this method creates very little disruption to surface property.
 Replacement of sewer pipes can be completed faster in a more environmentally friendly manner.
-While trenchless technology is newer, it is growing in popularity for full replacement of underground sewer lines.
+While trenchless technology is newer, it is growing in popularity for the full replacement of underground sewer lines.